joeywang4/Flexo/circuits/gates/README.md

 ... // more gates below (omitted)
 ```

-If the accuracy is very low (less than 70%), then the compiler options provided to the Flexo compiler (step 2) may need to be adjusted, or the processor is not supported.
+If the accuracy is very low (less than 70%), then the [compiler configurations](../../README.md#configure-the-flexo-compiler) provided to the Flexo compiler may need to be adjusted, or in some very rare cases, the processor may not be able to run Flexo weird machines.
-For more information about adjusting the compiler options for the Flexo compiler, please refer to "[Run Flexo on an unsupported processor](#run-flexo-on-an-unsupported-processor)".
+For more information about adjusting the compiler configurations for the Flexo compiler, please refer to "[Run Flexo on an unsupported processor](#run-flexo-on-an-unsupported-processor)".

 ## Construction of this weird machine